mandibuswell/rhpam-rhdm-workshop-v1m2-guides/rule-authoring-v2.md

 - Navigate back to the model by clicking on the **Back to order-approval** link at the top-left of the editor.
 - Our DMN model is now complete, please make sure to save your model.
-- Mark **Excerise 6 Rule Authering** as complete for user in the etherpad
+- Mark **Excerise 6 Rule Authering** as complete for user in the googles sheet.
 - We are now ready to test the rule we just created in the next exercise